 Become A Partner Agency

-If you decide to start your own program and would like some help getting started, please refer to our Partner Agency Agreement and Prospective Partner Agency Checklist to see the kinds of requirements included in partnership with the Food Bank, and note that you must be fully operational for three consecutive months before your program can be considered for partnership with the Food Bank.
+Please note that agency partnerships must be fully operational for three consecutive months before your program can be considered for partnership with the Food Bank.
 Partnership with the Food Bank is not required of all food programs – there are a number of programs throughout the Southern Tier that are independent of Food Bank membership — but is highly beneficial.

 How do I receive food from the Food Bank?